mnassar/deeplearninghandbook/README.md

 Goodfellow's masterpiece is a vibrant and precious resource to introduce the booming topic of deep learning.
 However, many found the accompanying video lectures, slides, and exercises not pedagogic enough for a fresh starter.

-I used the **'dlbook'** for the class that I have taught in Spring 2019/2020 at the computer science department, American University of Beirut.
+I used the **'dlbook'** as the primary reference for the machine learning class that I have taught in Spring 2019/2020 at the computer science department, American University of Beirut.

 I would like to share my experience by publishing the slides and some of the assignments on this page.
 The project may be developed further into a full handbook and guide accompanying the fascinating text of Goodfellow et al.

 The target audience comprises:
-The target audience comprises:
 * undergraduate and graduate students willing to know more about machine and deep learning, be able to read research papers or start a graduation project or a master thesis in the same context,
-* developers and practitioners wanting to aspire a bit more math and philosophy,
+* developers and practitioners aspiring to a bit more math and philosophy,
-* or mathematicians liking to have a bit more coding experience,
+* or mathematicians liking to have some hands-on and a bit more coding experience,
 * any other bored or sleepless person.

 Currently, only part I and part II are covered.